 6x5 (60 x 50 tiles)

-Do not upload this mansion onto other websites.
-Instead, provide a link to this thread from your website.
-If you would like to discuss some sort of public distribution or special permissions, please contact me first.
+Do not upload this creation onto other websites.
+Instead, please link back to this download thread from your website.